Trosa: History

+Due to post-glacial rebound, the city center was moved in the early 17th century, to its present location by the estuary of the Trosa River.

 The city was burnt down and plundered by Russians in 1719 during the Russian Pillage of 1719-1721 and was repeatedly attacked during the Great Northern War, but the local church and poor-house was spared at every occasion.
 Both these buildings are now on display in the center of Trosa and serves as a memory from those hard times.

 The economic base of the city was as earlier merchantmen and fishery.
 When the baltic fishery during the 1870s diminished in economic terms, the city opted for tourism as a business for the small coastal city.